 Despite having the highest Attack stat of all Eeveelutions, Espeon doesn’t really get a chance to show it off.
 When it comes to PvP in the Go Battle League, for example, it’s pretty much useless across all three major Leagues.

 Where Espeon does show promise, though, is in PvE, where it can be a great Fighting and Poison-type counter if you’re lacking in other, more powerful Psychic-type choices like Mewtwo or Metagross.

 Unless you have a soft spot for the Fire-type Eeveelution, or you just want to complete your collection, it’s best to avoid Flareon.
 It has no use in PvP and is outclassed when it comes to Raids and Gyms.

-- Read More: Spotlight Hour schedule
+- Read More: All upcoming Spotlight Hours

 It’s not terrible by any means, but when there are so many non-Legendary Fire-types to choose from that can do better like Charizard, Darmanitan, and Arcanine, your resources are best spent elsewhere.

 Eevee evolution stats in Pokemon Go

 While the base stats of the Eeveelutions aren’t as important as how they actually perform in real scenarios, it’s still interesting to note them down and take them into consideration.